tudorscanner/slate/source/includes/_flights_browse_grid.md

 ## Browse Dates (grid)

-Retrieve the cheapest routes from our cache.
+Retrieve the cheapest dates for a given route from our cache, with the results formatted as a two-dimensional array to be easily displayed as a calendar.

 ```shell
 curl "http://partners.api.skyscanner.net/apiservices/browsegrid/v1.0/{country}/{currency}/{locale}/